wojtekCodeInt/commons-imaging/.code-intelligence/README.md

 that reads and writes a variety of image formats, including fast parsing of image info (size, color space, ICC profile, etc.) and metadata.

-For more info on Commons Imaging click here [https://commons.apache.org/proper/commons-imaging/].
+For more info on Commons Imaging click [here](https://commons.apache.org/proper/commons-imaging/).

 ## The problem